-Via the Steady ground station, connected to the Fluctus Control Center software on your computer, you can configure, control and monitor Fluctus in all circumstances. (see section 2.1)

-- Simplified and reliable flight sequencer, which is an integral part of the event management system.
+- Even enclosed in a rocket several hundred meters away, Fluctus remains fully connected using its high range radio transmitter and receiver.
+Via the Steady ground station, connected to the Fluctus Control Center software on your computer or smartphone, you can configure, control and monitor Fluctus in all circumstances. (see section 2.1) - Simplified and reliable flight sequencer, which is an integral part of the event management system.
 It incorporates a countdown timer, multiple air start capabilities and a multi-sensor fault-tolerant apogee detection.
-(Thus, there is no altitude limits!) - Compact on-board GPS.
-The GPS receiver enables the module to know its 2D position instantly anywhere on Earth, up to 18km above sea level. - High-resolution 3-axis accelerometers, over a range of ±200G.
+(Thus, there is no altitude limits.) - Compact on-board GPS.
+The GPS receiver enables the module to know its 3D position instantly anywhere on Earth, up to 18km above sea level. - Two high-resolution 3-axis accelerometers, over a range of ±200G.
 Used for instant detection of launch, engine burnout, touchdown, and to estimate rocket speed in real time. - Gyrometer enabling Fluctus to measure the rocket's angular speed and calculate its attitude (displacement angle from the launch axis).
-Perfect for managing propulsion stage separation in complete safety! - Factory-calibrated atmospheric pressure sensor, enabling Fluctus to determine rocket altitude quickly and accurately, up to 20,000m.

-A velocity lockout function enables the module to operate at speeds above Mach1, preventing the sequencer from being fooled by "supersonic bang" artifacts.
+Perfect for managing propulsion stage separation in complete safety! - Factory-calibrated atmospheric pressure sensor, enabling Fluctus to determine rocket altitude quickly and accurately, up to 19,480m.
+A velocity lockout function enables the module to operate at speeds above Mach 1, preventing the sequencer from being fooled by supersonic artifacts.

-• Black box data recording.
-Triggered before the flight, the black box continuously records 40 samples per second of module data (altitude, acceleration, outputs status, GPS coordinates, and more...) for 15 minutes.
+- Black box data recording.
+Triggered before the flight, the black box continuously records 50 samples per second of module data (altitude, acceleration, outputs status, GPS coordinates, and more...) for 15 minutes.
 It also saves various flight and configuration information.

-Data can then be downloaded via the USB port, analyzed, and exported using the BlackBox Viewer (see more in section 3.7).

-- 3 pyrotechnic outputs, with continuity detection and LED indicator.
+Data can then be downloaded via the USB port, analyzed, and exported using the BlackBox Viewer (see more in section 3.7). - 3 pyrotechnic outputs, with continuity detection and LED indicator.
 Connected to igniters via a screw terminal block, they provide a 10 Amps current output.
 These outputs are fully programmable. - 4 digital outputs.
 They can be programmed as ON/OFF, configured to drive servo motors, or even cameras.
 2 analog inputs are also available for connecting additional analog sensors.
-(Example: pressure transducer, temperature sensor, contact sensor, etc.).

-Fluctus can operate with voltages ranging from 3.4 to 10 volts and features a reversepolarity protection circuit just behind the power connector, so there's no need to worry about the "magic smoke"!

-The power stage also features a voltmeter for continuous monitoring of battery voltage.

-On-board RGB LED and buzzer for quick visual and audible feedback of the module status.

-A monochrome display is soldered to the rear panel, making it easy to view miscellaneous information: no need to learn Morse code!

-- Advanced software features, such as thrust characterization, dead reckoning, accelerometric apogee detection, RunCamTM remote control, and much more! - Flexible flight logic.
+(Example: pressure transducer, temperature sensor, contact sensor, etc.). - Fluctus can operate with voltages ranging from 3.4 to 10 volts and features a reverse-polarity protection circuit just behind the power connector, so there's no need to worry about the "magic smoke"!
+The power stage also features a voltmeter for continuous monitoring of battery voltage. - On-board RGB LED and buzzer for quick visual and audible feedback of the module status.
+A monochrome display is soldered to the rear panel, making it easy to view miscellaneous information: no more need to learn Morse code! - Advanced software features, such as thrust characterization, dead reckoning, accelerometric apogee detection, RunCam[TM] remote control, and much more! - Flexible flight logic.
 Fluctus manages flight events using the RuleSystem.